Can more than one person read an eBook at the same time?

 How much can I print?

-eBooks are subject to the normal copyright restrictions which allow printing of up to one chapter of a book, or 10% of the number of pages of a book.
+eBooks generally allow printing of up to one chapter of a book, or 10% of the number of pages of a book.
 Some publishers allow you to print more and others don’t allow any printing at all.